Introduction / History

 Over the years, the distinctive physical traits of the Chero have been softened by intermarriage with pure Hindu families.
 Because they are of Rajput descent, the Chero obtained military land grants, which they hold to this day.

 The higher caste Chero are almost equal to any other high caste group of Hindus.
-Brahmans (the highest Hindu caste, made up of priests and scholars) will actually take water from the Chero's hands.
+Brahmins (the highest Hindu caste, made up of priests and scholars) will actually take water from the Chero's hands.
 This is considered a privilege in their society.
 They now live strictly as Rajputs and wear their caste symbols.
 However, they still do not intermarry with pure Rajput families.

-The majority of Chero are Hindu, and Brahman priests serve at all their weddings.
+The majority of Chero are Hindu, and Brahmin priests serve at all their weddings.
 About one-fifth the Chero are Muslims, who were converted during Muslim invasions of the nineteenth century.

 At the present time, there are only a few known Chero Christians.
 Missionaries are needed to disciple these young believers.
 Christian resources are desperately needed.
 Prayer is the key to seeing the Chero reached with the Gospel.

 * Scripture Prayers for the Chero in Bangladesh.

 * Ask the Holy Spirit to complete the work begun in the hearts of the few Chero believers through adequate discipleship.

 * Ask the Lord of the harvest to send forth laborers to work among the Chero.